dibyendumajumdar/ravi/README.rst

   sets LLVM size level (0, 1, 2); defaults to 0
 ``ravi.tracehook([b])``
   Enables support for line hooks via the debug api.
-Note that enabling this option will result in inefficient JIT a call to a C function will be inserted at beginning of every Lua bytecode boundary; use this option only when you want to use the debug api to step through code line by line
+Note that enabling this option will result in inefficient JIT as a call to a C function will be inserted at beginning of every Lua bytecode boundary; use this option only when you want to use the debug api to step through code line by line

 Compatibility with Lua